openforcefield/qca-dataset-submission/submissions/2021-11-08-QMDataset-Dipeptide-single-points/README.md

 Dipeptide dataset for ML applications.
 Detailed description on how the dataset is generated can be found at: https://github.com/openmm/qmdataset/tree/main/dipeptides

+v1.2 removes wavefunction storage, as this uses a substantial amount of space on public QCArchive and was not desired for this dataset.

 ### General Information

 - Date: 2021.11.08